legrosmanu/zikstock-songbook/README.md

 # zikstock-songbook

-zikstock is a platform to help the musicians to play music.
+Zikstock is a platform to help the musicians to play music.
-And because zikstock is very new, we propose only one functionality for now: **save in zikstock the musical resources you need to play music**.
+And because Zikstock is very new, we propose only one functionality for now: **save in Zikstock the musical resources you need to play music**.

 A musical resource is a Web link to a tablature, tutorial, movies, all you need to play music alone or together.
 So you'll find in one place all the Web links you saved to play music.
 But, you certainly already have them saved in your browser.
 Isn't it?
-So what is the value to use zikstock?
+So what is the value to use Zikstock?
 It's because, you'll be able to share easily all your musical resources with your friends, and it's only a beginning.

 To be continued...